Mjz86/C_colon/mcc.md

 or at most a " the catch block cannot capture a variable that might be dropped in the try block, try copying that variable before the try block to ensure it will not be an output of a throwing function"( the `inout` or out function arguments will have an uninitialized state or qualifier on that functios throw path in the caller, when used, the same qualifier set per expression rule will make that expression ill-formed).

-in contrast to C colon ( which allows all of these c++ style things), Express colon does not have operator overloadding,and also function overloadding, and template specializations, and only allows simple template declarations ( like the c++ auto concept constraint parameters),
+in contrast to C colon ( which allows all of these c++ style things), Express colon does not have operator overloadding,and also function overloadding, and only allows simple template declarations ( like the c++ auto concept constraint parameters),

 this is not really a safety problem, but an error massage problem,